Nordstrom/grafana2-cookbook/README.md

 # grafana2

 ## Description
+Right now, this is only tested on CentOS in AWS.
+We used RDS/MySQL for data and sessions.
+Will add options for other setups soon.

 Manually create a MySQL RDS instance and update attributes/default.rb Manually create the sessions table in mysql: yum install mysql